2.2.5. Proximie REST services

 Error handling

-As outlined above, the result value for an service call has an error
+As outlined above, the result value for an service call has an error,

-which is a error_code
+which is a error_code value.

 Depending on the type of error, there may be additional details in the response returned.